scloud19/SECipedia/AWS/db.md

 		Multi-AZ deployment
 		AWS will maintain a synchronous standby replica in a different AZ than the DB instance.
 This will automatically fail over to the standby if needed
+			Make sure to utilize the ENDPOINT DNS name when doing this type of deployment.
+If a SQL server goes down, AWS will automatically remap the DNS into an instance in a new AZ.

 			Only MySQL can be utilized for read replicas
 		MySql